bioidiap/bob.db.replay/README.rst

     ],

 Proceed normally with your ``boostrap/buildout`` steps and you should be all set.
-That means you can now import the ``replay`` namespace into your scripts.
+That means you can now import the ``xbob.db.replay`` namespace into your scripts.

 Modify your buildout.cfg and download from git
 ==============================================